-Assistant Professor of Biomedical Engineering and Adjunct Assistant Professor of Pharmaceutics and Pharmaceutical Chemistry
+Assistant Professor of Biomedical Engineering and Adjunct Assistant Professor of Molecular Pharmaceutics

 Polymer Chemistry, Protein Engineering, Bioconjugation Techniques

 Synthetic polypeptides are uniquely poised to harness the structure and function of native proteins with the synthetic advantages of chemically produced polymers.
 We synthesize polypeptides, which are applied in the following areas: